 47This is also called atom_char/2 in older versions of SWI-Prolog as well as some other Prolog implementations.
-The atom_char/2 predicate is available from the library backcomp.pl atom_number(?Atom, ?Number)
+The atom_char/2 predicate is available from the library backcomp.pl if Atom does not represent a number.49 See also atomic_list_concat/2 for assembling an atom from atoms and numbers.